-The FreakUSB is a standalone, low cost wireless communications tool that is designed to be tethered to a PC or PC-like device such as a Raspberry Pi.
+The FreakUSB is a standalone, versatile wireless communications tool that is designed to be tethered to a PC or PC-like device such as a Raspberry Pi.

 Having a wireless communications device tethered to a PC allows for many new functionalities such as collecting data from other wireless sensors, controlling other wireless devices, or sniffing the wireless traffic of compatible wireless devices such as Zigbee compatible products.